 "What makes you believe I'll trust you enough to let you help?
 I don't care for any pitiful past that you're going to give me an earful on just so I could feel sorry for you," Stark retorted as he leaped off from the counter racing towards Zavid and slashed horizontally at Zavid.

 "I prefer not to reminisce... as exciting as you make that sound," Zavid said with an underlying sarcasm.
 Zavid didn't hesitate to grab the blade of the black sword as his palms began to bleed.
 He blinked a couple of times shivering like electricity had went through him.
 "Woo… damn.
 You're going to get yourself killed by this sword… but I understand the thrill of something trying to eat away at you.
-It's exciting," Zavid commented darkly.
+You have always been that screwed up," Zavid commented darkly.
 Stark shoved Zavid back as he round house kicked him straight through the bookstore window into the sidewalk.
 Zavid had recovered.

 Stark walked through the broken window with a rather dark, sardonic smirk across his lips and disappeared from his place.
 Zavid simply stood there in a laid-back manner with his hands in his pant pocket as Stark appeared on his side with the black sword at his throat.

-"You must be realizing your stupidity in coming here," Stark spoke coldly.
+"You must be realizing your stupidity," Stark spoke coldly.
 Zavid gave a side glance at Stark.

 Michaela entered into an old rundown house with an indecipherable look over his face as he stared at the broken staircase and looked down at the creaky floors wondering if it would give in under his weight.